Direct Comparison Profile

 Truffles

-•Truffles are high in antioxidants, which help combat oxidative stress and may reduce the risk of chronic diseases.
+•Rich in antioxidants, truffles can help combat oxidative stress and reduce inflammation in the body.

 Apple